DQ Thomas

-DQuarius D'Juan Thomas (born December 4, 1998) is an American football linebacker who is a free agent.
-He played college football at Middle Tennessee where he is the school's all time leader in tackles for loss with 53.
+DQuarius D'Juan Thomas (born December 12, 1998) is an American professional football linebacker.
+He most recently played for the Hamilton Tiger-Cats of the Canadian Football League (CFL).
+He played college football at Middle Tennessee where he is the school's all-time leader in tackles for loss with 53.
 He originally signed with the New York Jets as an undrafted free agent in 2022.

-High school career
+Early life

 Thomas played high school football for Oxford High School in Oxford, Mississippi.
-He lettered in football and power lifting while also earning All-State and All-Region honors.
-In his senior season in 2016 he made 115 tackles, nine tackles for loss, 1.5 sacks, four hurries, and five interceptions at safety.
+He lettered in football and powerlifting while also earning All-State and All-Region honors.
+In his senior season in 2016, he made 115 tackles, nine tackles for loss, 1.5 sacks, four hurries, and five interceptions at safety.